Wild Things: Great Whites, Tree Snakes, Drongos and More

 - Smithsonian magazine, February 2011

-Learn more about the walnut sphinx at the Encyclopedia of Life.
+Learn more about the paradise tree snake at the Encyclopedia of Life.

 "Whistling in caterpillars (Amorpha juglandis, Bombycoidea): sound-producing mechanism and function," Veronica L. Bura et al., Journal of Experimental Biology, December 8, 2010

 "Mechanics of biting in great white and sandtiger sharks," T. L. Ferrara et al., Journal of Biomechanics, December 3, 2010

 "Non-equilibrium trajectory dynamics and the kinematics of gliding in a flying snake," John J. Socha et al., Bioinspiration & Biomimetics, November 24, 2010

 "Singing for your supper: sentinel calling by kleptoparasites can mitigate the cost to victims," Andrew N. Radford et al., Evolution, November 18, 2010